cellsignal/kedro-graphql/docs/extend_permissions.md

 ### Overview

-- **Customizable permission logic:** You can use the provided permission classes or define your own custom Strawberry permission class to implement project-specific authentication or authorization logic.
+- **Customizable permission logic:** You can use the provided permission classes or define your own custom Strawberry permission class to implement project-specific authentication and/or authorization logic.
 - **Header-based authentication via Strawberry permission classes:** The project includes some permission classes that uses Strawberry's permission class system to enforce access controls by inspecting the HTTP headers (such as `X-Forwarded-Email`, `X-Forwarded-User`, and `X-Forwarded-Groups`) set by the OAuth2 proxy after successful authentication.
 - **RBAC support:** Fine-grained access control is possible by mapping user groups to roles and roles to allowed actions via application configuration.